grafana/agent/docs/sources/flow/concepts/clustering.md

 recalculate target ownership and re-balance the number of targets they’re scraping without explicitly communicating ownership over the network.

-Target auto-distribution allows you to dynamically scale the number of agents to distribute workload during peaks.
+Target auto-distribution allows you to dynamically scale the number of {{< param "PRODUCT_ROOT_NAME" >}}s to distribute workload during peaks.
 It also provides resiliency because targets are automatically picked up by one of the node peers if a node goes away.

 {{< param "PRODUCT_NAME" >}} uses a fully-local consistent hashing algorithm to distribute